 DIY Iron-On Transfer

 Decorate a broad-brim, floppy hat with artificial flowers and pollinating insects such as honeybees or butterflies.
-Apply these appliques – found at a local sewing supply or craft store – to the hat using a hot-glue gun.
+Apply the bugs to the hat using a hot-glue gun.
 Put your silly on by adding a few flowers on tall, bendable stems to the hat.

 Glue or pin toy insects such as honeybees, ladybugs or butterflies to the flowers.
 The bees and butterflies can be replicas of the real things or they can be toy ones with cute faces and eyes that move with the flower.